sayed3li97/Magic8Ball-Android/README.md

 </android.support.constraint.ConstraintLayout>
 ```

-4. Open the java file for the main activity by opening the MainActivity.java from the following path app/java/"The first folder"/MainActivity.java
+4. Open the java file for the main Activity by opening the MainActivity.java from the following path app/java/"The first folder"/MainActivity.java
-5. Replace the code in that file with the below code ("Dont remove the first line starting with package")
+5. Replace the code in that file with the below code ("Don't remove the first line starting with the package")

 ```